ChocoTaco1/TacoServer/README.md

 ### Credits & Thanks
  - BattleLore for this template and help
  - The T2 community for the free testing
- - The Radiant Keen
+ - Radiant Keen
  - The TribesNext community
- - Very specific people for all their harsh criticism
+ - Some very specific people for all their harsh criticism